From Kindergarten to High School we pursue academic excellence that is centered around God’s word throughout the school.

 College preparation begins in Middle School with opportunities to take the first level of foreign language and advanced math for qualified students.
-Students at United Faith Christian Academy have also completed successfully in various academic competitions such as the ACSI Spelling Bee and the Math Olympics.
-High School students are placed on a four-year academic plan to position themselves best for college acceptances.
+Students at United Faith Christian Academy have also competed successfully in various academic competitions such as the SCRIPPS Spelling Bee and Carowinds Engineering Day Competition.
+High School students are placed on a four-year academic plan to best position themselves for college acceptances.

 Our curriculum is varied and offers distinctive courses such as Culinary Arts, Mandarin Chinese and Spanish.
 In addition we offer ESL classes for our international students.

 United Faith Christian Academy offers all students the opportunity to know and accept Christ as Savior, to understand and live out their lives according to a Christian worldview, and to identify their unique talents and abilities so that they might use those gifts to impact the world for Christ.

 We endeavor to fulfill this vision through the offering of a Christ-centered and Bible-based curriculum, a faculty who models authentically their own spiritual development in Christ, and the regular use of inspirational chapels, student mentoring groups, and meaningful service learning opportunities.

 Preparation for Life

 The goal of the Spiritual Development Department is for every student to be transformed by his or her experience at United Faith Christian Academy.
 Our prayer is that all of our students have a genuine relationship with Jesus Christ and are adequately prepared to continue growing spiritually as they live out the rest of their lives beyond these walls.

 In the Elementary School, students learn about the important themes from each book in the Old and New Testament, memorize key Bible verses, and study the lives of significant biblical characters.
 Emphasis is placed on applying biblical truth in their everyday lives.
 Opportunity for worship is given in both the classroom and in the weekly chapel services.